Mustard2/MenuCreator/README.md

 - outfit functionality: as an extension of the collection functionality, it is possible to enable auto-masking of the objects listed in the menu.
 This means that you can define a Body object, and its mask modifiers will be activated when you show an Object in the collection list

 ## Installation
+You can find the latest version in the [Releases page of this repository](https://github.com/Mustard2/MenuCreator/releases).

-Download the repository as a zip file (or clone it locally), and then install the .py file (**not the .zip file, you must unzip it and use the Python file!**)
+Alternatively, you can ownload the whole repository as a zip file (or clone it locally), and then install the .py file (**not the .zip file, you must unzip it and use the Python file!**).

 ## Instructions
 - create a Menu clicking on an Object and initializing the Menu